 Just three months before her sister Diane Fitzgerald lost her battle against breast cancer, she and her husband Bernie asked some of their closest friends and family members to help them make their vision (BRF) come to fruition.

 Mary Ellen says, “I am honored to be able to help carry out my sister’s legacy.
 I could not be more proud of the work of the Breathing Room Foundation and am grateful every day for having the opportunity to be a part of it.
 The words of gratitude that I hear from the families that we serve are a true testament to the life that my sister lived.
 She lived her life to serve others and with BRF she continues to do that even after her passing.”

 Eileen Carissimi is the Volunteer Coordinator of the Breathing Room Foundation.
 She is an irreplaceable piece of the puzzle that makes this foundation successful.
 She is responsible for matching volunteers to the needs of the families that are served by BRF.
-Eileen has great compassion for those in need and the desire to make a difference.
-She knows firsthand the impact that a cancer diagnosis has on a family so can relate to the emotional and physical needs that they are faced with on a daily basis.
-Eileen is like an angel to many of the families as she works to provide them with exactly what is needed at any particular time.
+Eileen has great compassion for those in need, and the desire to make a difference.
+She knows firsthand the impact that a cancer diagnosis has on a family, so she can relate to the emotional and physical needs that our families are faced with on a daily basis.
+Eileen works to provide them with exactly what is needed at any particular time.